ntbosscher/gobase/readme.md

 # TEST=
 ```

-If you're using authhttp, create a `.jwtkey` file.
+If you're using httpauth, create a `.jwtkey` file.
-You might find [jwtgen-util](./auth/authhttp/jwtgen) to be helpful.
+You might find [jwtgen-util](./auth/httpauth/jwtgen) to be helpful.

 ## Sample